onpix/LCDPNet/README.md

 ## Citation

-If your find our work or code helpful, or your research benefits from this repo, please cite our paper:
+If you find our work or code helpful, or your research benefits from this repo, please cite our paper:

 ```
 @inproceedings{wang2022lcdp,